MaxHorstmann/serverlesschat/README.md

 # serverlesschat
-A serverless chat room, using auth0 and Firebase (BaaS)
+A serverless chat room built on Firebase, and possibly something else.
+Not sure yet.